1.5 Mile Run - How Much Time Can I Shave Off in 6 Months?

 • Some fast running.
 As you are progressing towards your race, get more and more specific with your faster running.
 A reasonable progression, without all the sophistication, is to start with tempo running, move to interval running and then move on to goal pace running.

 All in all, enjoy the process.
 Running is a fantastic sport and sometimes we run the risk of just getting too focused on the end goal.
+Improving to sub-10 is great.
+Improving further to sub-9:30 or sub-9 will be fantastic.
+Improving even more will be the icing on the cake.
 But the real joy is in the process.
 Put in the miles.
 Day after day.
 Week after week.
-And good things will come.
+Month after month.
+And without a doubt, good things will come.

 Go well.